Managing Your Money

 These easy tips will help you make the grade when it comes to managing your money:

 This is incredibly important.
 List monthly income sources and then write down estimated expenses for the month.
 Use the Net Price Calculator to get an idea of what school will cost, but also think about costs such as school supplies, food, personal care items, and laundry.
-Then, try managing your budget and tracking expenses using an online tool like Mint.com, which helps you easily create and stick to a budget.
+Then, try managing your budget and tracking expenses using a spreadsheet or a free online budgeting app, which helps you easily create and stick to a budget.

 Is $30 per week for gas a "need" or a "want"?
 How much should you budget for food?
 After a few months tracking expenses, it becomes easier to distinguish wants from needs and put a plan into action.
 Some students give themselves a weekly cash allowance rather than carry a debit card, and when that week's allowance is gone, they wait until next week for more "wants".